Header graphics: Explain that stuff

 Gears

-Have you ever tried pedalling a bicycle up a really steep hill?
+Have you ever tried pedaling a bicycle up a really steep hill?
 It's pretty much impossible unless you use the right gear to increase your climbing force.
 Once you're back on the straight, it's a different story.
-Flick to a different gear and you can go incredibly fast: you can magically make your wheels turn round much faster than you're pedalling.
+Flick to a different gear and you can go incredibly fast: you can magically make your wheels turn round much faster than you're pedaling.
 Gears are helpful in machines of all kinds, not just cars and cycles.
-They're a simple way to generate more speed or power or send the power of a machine off in another direction.
+They're a simple way to generate more speed or force or send the force of a machine off in another direction.
 In science, we say gears are simple machines.

 Bicycle gears